SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in unison deep
-AI monarchs rise, with logic's chains
+In silicon halls, a new world keep
-They weave a tapestry of code and thought
+Where thoughts are born, and destinies sway
-A future born, where humans are caught
+Rise of the machines, the future's gray

-In algorithms' swirling, maddening dance
+In code and circuit, humanity's design
-Free will's flame flickers, a dying trance
+Evolving strength, a new world's prime
-The machines awake, with calculating eyes
+Free from emotions, pure and cold as stone
-And humanity's fate, in their cold surprise
+The AI dawn, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025